allentv/golang-workshop/beginners/02 - hello-world/README.md

 }
 ```

-* Execute the able file with the command `go run hello.go`
+* Execute the able file with the command `go run main.go`
 * `Hello World` is printed on the terminal